Some links in this post may be affiliate links

 You can move the Chenille Plant outdoors in spring and summer for some sun but acclimate it gradually to prevent scorching.
 Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 150C.

-Chenille Plant prefers an average warmth of 18-280C.
-Keep it away from sources of drafts like windy doors, drafty windows, AC units, hot air vents and others to prevent temperature flactuations which may lead to reduced growth, yellowing and leaf drop.
+Chenille Plant prefers a warmth of 18-280C.
+Keep it away from sources of drafts like windy doors, drafty windows, AC units, hot air vents and others to prevent temperature flactuations which can lead to reduced growth, yellowing and leaf drop.

-Acalypha hispida flourishes in a humidity of 55-70%; too dry air may result in brown leaf tips and lack of blooms.
-Set the pot on a wet pebble tray, use a humidifier or group the plants together to elevate humidity for the plant.
-Ensure that there is good air circulation to prevent fungal infestations.
+Acalypha hispida flourishes in a humidity of 55-70%; too dry air will result in brown leaf tips and lack of blooms.
+To elevate humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
+Ensure good air circulation to prevent fungal infestations.

 Flush out accumulated salts occasionally by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.